 Some simple relationships exist between interface counters, bridge port counters, and VI counters.
 For a given packet in Figure C-1, the following relationships exist.
-Refer to the Interface Counters and Bridge Port Counters sections for a complete list of the counters.

 Receive Relationships

 The sum of unicast and multicast packets received on an interface is the total of all received packets.
 It is expressed as: